pranigopu/pranigopu.github.io/docs/quotations.md

 The morally perfect man does not demand of himself the impossible, but he does demand of himself every ounce of the possible. <br> — Leonard Peikoff, edited from Objectivism: The Philosophy of Ayn Rand

+Self-esteem is earned, but pride is practiced. <br> — PG

 # Quotations on the nature of man
 Free will is not an exception to but an extension of causality. <br> — PG